Jaredcscott/PassiveLogic_Project/readme.txt

 To run the program, open a command prompt and from within this directory run the command.. java -jar PassiveLogic_Project.jar

-if this does not work than I have also included the source code.
+If this does not work than I have also included the source code.
 Uncompiled file is located at PassiveLogic\passivelogic_project\Main.java

 This must be run with the JDK version 10.0.2 or another JRE that supports JavaFX